apertodns/apertodns-protocol/README.md

 Contributions are welcome!
 Please read the protocol specification before proposing changes.

+## Note on Terminology

+This protocol maintains compatibility with the DynDNS2 protocol (`/nic/update`), which is a de facto industry standard used by routers, NAS devices, and DDNS clients worldwide.
+DynDNS® is a registered trademark of Oracle Corporation.
+ApertoDNS is not affiliated with Oracle or Dyn.

 ## License

 MIT License - Copyright (c) 2025 Andrea Ferro